 Not only did the acronym work, but because we are so diverse.
 We work in labs and buildings with people who came from different academic backgrounds and who are in a wide variety of degree programs.
 Computer scientists, pure biologists, and mechanical engineers work together toward a common goal but often use different tools and approaches.
 By ourselves, we are akin to beetles, fireflies, and dragonflies, but collectively we are all bugs who want to survive and someday fly away.
 OK… we admit it’s a little cheesy, but no matter what we’re called, if we ban together we’re less likely to get squashed.

-Are you kidding?
-We can’t predict the future.
-But if we could, we would like to see BBUGS continue to grow into a big organization that exposes graduate students to all those elements of education that occur outside of formal classes and lab work.
-The future is bright (and fun) and you should learn how to get involved in BBUGS.
+We’re excited to see BBUGS continue to grow as it exposes graduate students to all those elements of education that occur outside of formal classes and lab work.
+The future is bright (and fun) and you should learn how to get involved in BBUGS!